 Additionally, workplace safety and 6S audits are conducted to check whether all requirements are being followed and to address any shortcomings.
 The 6S methodology originates from the well-known 5S system as part of lean manufacturing, with the additional sixth "S" for Safety is added as an extra focus on safety point of view during the audits.
 Furthermore, Incap has carried out a risk assessment in which hazards have been evaluated, and appropriate measures or activities have been implemented based on the results.

 S1-6 - Characteristics of the undertaking's employees

-GENDER DISTRIBUTION S1-6_01 Number of employees by gender
+GENDER DISTRIBUTION S1-6\01 Number of employ